ThinkDataEd/student/docs/unit2/lesson1.md

 16. The document below provides the description of each personality color (page 3 of [LMR_2.1](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.1_True Colors Personality Test.pdf)).
 Remember that the highest score is considered your predominant color and the second highest score is considered your secondary color.
 If there is a tie for your predominant or secondary colors, choose the color that describes your personality better.
 <strong style="color: blue;">Insert page 3 of LMR_2.1 </strong>

 17. Compare the given descriptions on the handout to the characteristics listed for each group during step 7.
-Do the descriptions match what the students originally thought?
+Do the descriptions match what you originally thought?
 How accurate are the descriptions?

-18. You will now record your data by completing the *Personality Color* campaign on the UCLA [IDS UCLA App](../download/app.md) or via web browser at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
+18. You will now record your own data by completing the *Personality Color* campaign on the UCLA [IDS UCLA App](../download/app.md) or via web browser at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").